 In order for your phone to be compatible with the beacon, the minimum requirement for Android is 4.0 and 7.0 for iOS.

-If your beacon or dashcam has been damaged, lost or is faulty, please contact the Chillidrive Support team asap.
+If your beacon or dashcam has been damaged, lost or is faulty, please contact the Chillidrive Support team as soon as possible.

-If poor signal is detected, this may affect the recording of your trip therefore please notify ChilliDrive Support asap.
+If poor signal is detected, this may affect the recording of your trip therefore please notify ChilliDrive Support as soon as possible.

 Ensure that your Bluetooth is enabled at all times so that all trips are recorded.
 You can view your trips in the trip section of the app.